 The ongoing project reverse-engineered the low-level hardware components (microcode, push-buffers, etc) and designed a new API in C/C++ which provides high-level calls to each portion of the system.

 To simplify the graphics layer without relying on Direct3D, the NXDK currently uses the CG compiler.
 CG is a language created by Nvidia for developing shaders.
 CG is chained with other compilers to generate Xbox-compatible code.
 During compilation, CG code is converted into NV20-compatible assembly then, this is translated again using a custom compiler to generate NV2A-compatible microcode and pushbuffer.
 For those who don’t want to use CG, NXDK also exposes the rest of the compilers to write low-level shaders.

 The rest of the APIs available handle other services (audio, networking, etc).
 All in all, this library gives more control of the hardware (as opposed to the official SDK) at the exchange of not using Microsoft’s APIs (the de-facto standard, albeit completely proprietary).
 However, the NXDK remains as the most adequate option for developing legal Homebrew programs.

-Game are distributed on dual-layer DVD discs (up to 8.5 GB!), they are subsequently read by a customised DVD drive which includes anti-piracy protections (despite using a standard interface, ATA).
+Games are distributed on dual-layer DVD discs (with up to 8.5 GB!), they are subsequently read by a customised DVD drive which includes anti-piracy protections (despite using a standard interface, ATA).
 It’s worth mentioning that the XDK included some tools to customise the layout of data in the disc, enabling programmers to improve read speeds!

 Now, the console also includes an internal 8 GB HDD, games use it to store saves or cache temporary content.
 The system, on the other hand, stores the dashboard, Xbox Live settings and network settings.